How to Apply

 A student must be enrolled as a regular, degree-seeking student.
 They must be making academic progress as required by the RSC Satisfactory Academic Progress Policy (SAP).
 Here is a copy of the Satisfactory Academic Progress Policy (SAP).

 What name do I use on my application?

-A student must use his/her current legal name, as recorded with the Social Security Administration, on his/her enrollment and application.
+The student and parent (if applicable) must use his/her current legal name, as recorded with the Social Security Administration, on his/her enrollment and FAFSA application.
 The college is not able to make exceptions to this rule since your legal name is recorded with the Social Security Administration.

 Why do I have to provide verification?